Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 ![Consuming query params with signals](https://cdn.hashnode.com/res/hashnode/image/upload/v1710536530242/EJ6p_x7xp.gif?auto=format)

 This is already pretty cool!
-We have a handy utility to consume query params.
-Notice how easily we combined the `firstName` and `lastName` signals to compute the `fullName` one, this would have been much more verbose and complicated using `RxJS`.
+We have a handy utility function to consume query params.
+Notice how easily we combined the `firstName` and `lastName` signals to compute the `fullName`, this would have been much more verbose and complicated using RxJS.

 Let's add more features.
 Let's say we want a button to anonymise the user, meaning removing the values of `firstName` and `lastName`: